Invasions of the British Isles: Cornwall 1595

+Second Spanish Armada

+In 1596 a few months after English and Dutch forces had raided Cadiz, Philip II in revenge sent the second Spanish Armada to England.
+This however was met with disaster - off Cape Finisterre storms swept away the fleet before it saw sight of England, costing nearly 5,000 men and 40 ships.

+Third Spanish Armada

+An undeterred Philip despite bankruptcy and poor planning sent the third Armada in 1597, but near the English coast another storm dispersed the fleet.
+Some Spanish ships were able to make landfall in Cornwall and Wales but were either forced to withdraw or were captured.
+Eventually the Spanish armada were forced to retreat.
+A fleet sortie led by Charles Howard managed to capture a number of Spanish ships and were able to see the retreat.
+The Spanish lost 28 more ships and 2,000 men.

 The Raid on the Medway

 The Raid on the Medway, during the Second Anglo-Dutch War in June 1667, was a successful attack conducted by the Dutch navy on English battleships at a time when most were virtually unmanned and unarmed, laid up in the fleet anchorages off Chatham Dockyard and Gillingham in the county of Kent.
 At the time, the fortress of Upnor Castle and a barrier chain called the "Gillingham Line" were supposed to protect the English ships.

 The Dutch, under nominal command of Willem Joseph van Ghent and Lieutenant-Admiral Michiel de Ruyter, over several days bombarded and captured the town of Sheerness, sailed up the Thames estuary to Gravesend, then sailed into the River Medway to Chatham and Gillingham, where they engaged fortifications with cannon fire, burned or captured three capital ships and ten more ships of the line, and captured and towed away the flagship of the English fleet, HMS Royal Charles.